The 7 Types of Rest: How to Beat Burnout by Resting Properly

 This is the type of rest we're most familiar with: sleep.
 Physical rest involves either passive rest (like sleeping or napping) or active rest (such as yoga, stretching, and massage therapy).
 Physical tiredness happens after exerting energy through your body, such as exercise, when your body can ache and your eyes feel heavy.

-Deficit symptoms: Sore muscles, a sluggish body, and a general feeling of fatigue.
+Deficit symptoms: Sore muscles, a sluggish body, tired eyes and a general feeling of fatigue.

 Rest types: Sleep, napping, yoga, stretching, massages